 How to build your BMI Reputation

-And finally, even if someone does all the technical things right, receivers won’t display the logo for senders they don’t trust.
-Right now there’s two ways to build your BIMI reputation:
+And finally, even if someone does all the technical things right, receivers won’t display logos from senders they don’t trust.
+Right now there are two ways to build your BIMI reputation:

 - Maintain an excellent sending reputation via high engagement with low bounces and spam complaints.
 Keep in mind that this reputation is subjective to each mailbox provider.